SuboptimalEng/volume-rendering/README.md

 ## Description

 Volume rendering is a common technique used to render 3D medical imaging data such as MRIs or CT scans.
-This repo contains my implementation of the algorithm Three.js and React.
+This repo contains my implementation of the algorithm in Three.js and React.

 ## Demo